-Are you currently enrolled in a plan through the Health Insurance Marketplace and soon-to-be Medicare eligible?
+Do you currently have coverage through the Health Insurance Marketplace but you’re soon-to-be Medicare-eligible?
 You probably have questions about the future of your coverage.
-We’re here to help you navigate this change in your health care needs and avoid unwanted costs along the way.
+We’re here to help you navigate this change in your health care needs and avoid superfluous costs along the way.

-These two programs are not the same.
-The Affordable Care Act (ACA), also known as Obamacare, mandates the availability of a marketplace for the purchase of health insurance in each state.
-Through this marketplace, health plans can be purchased for individuals, families, and small businesses who otherwise lack health coverage.
+Obamacare and Medicare are two different entities.
+The Affordable Care Act or Obamacare mandates the availability of a marketplace for the buying of health insurance in each state.
+Through this marketplace, health plans are available to individuals, families, and small businesses who otherwise lack health care coverage.

-Those with coverage through Medicare aren’t affected by the Health Insurance Marketplace.
-If you’re currently on a plan that you purchased through the Marketplace but are aging in or are becoming eligible due to a disability, we’re here to help you understand this change.
-You can keep your plan that you purchased through the Marketplace until the start of your Medicare coverage.
+The Health Insurance Marketplace doesn’t affect those with Medicare coverage.
+If you’re currently on a plan through the Marketplace but are aging in or are becoming eligible due to a disability, we’re here to help.
+You can keep your plan through the Marketplace until the start of your Medicare.

 Which Medicare Programs are Covered by ACA Section 1557?

-Can I Choose Marketplace Coverage Instead of Medicare
+Can I Choose Marketplace Insurance Instead of Medicare?

 How Do I Switch from Obamacare to Medicare?